 – Using pop – unders is mortally.
 In fact this is by definition malware, because it’s hidden and a forbidden infringement of the visitors privacy.

 – Update the plugins frequently to have the latest security versions.

 – Never use an external website as a page within your site.
 That website is – either good or bad – mastered by someone else and you never know what you’re introducing within your site, where you have NO control on.

 – Cookies : Of course most sites use them.
 But avoid using session cookies, that’s bad for the reputation.
-Tracking cookies and LSO’s (a.k.a. super cookies) are not appreciated on WOT for their risk on privacy loss.
-Tracking methods are close to phishing and considered illegal.
+Tracking cookies and LSO’s (a.k.a. super cookies) are not appreciated for their risk on privacy loss.
+Tracking methods are more and more common, but close to phishing and considered illegal.

 – Using bulk mailer plugins like “Mail chimp” to post newsletters isn’t advisable and must at least be limited in amount and frequency to avoid the risk of getting accused of spamming.

 2 – Juridical issues : You need…..

 – An approved Privacy ( and cookie ) policy, which is “juridical waterproof”.